This post provides information about the best free walking tours available in Venice led by local guides.

-If you’re visiting out of season or you can’t make it to the other service, this company actually offers two audio tours which cover both the Basilica of St. Mark and St. Mark’s Square.
+If you’re visiting out of season or you can’t make it to the other service, this company actually offers two audio tours which cover both the St. Mark's Basilica and St. Mark’s Square.

 The nice thing about these options is that you can take an audio tour anytime you want, day or night.

 That said, there is a small section of the St. Mark’s Square tour focusing on Venice after dark, so you might want to consider using that one in the evening.

 Download the Basilica of St. Mark audio tour.

 Download the St. Mark’s Square audio tour.